rin/vibrator.rb/README.md

 2. Build this: ![Schematic](https://raw.githubusercontent.com/rin/vibrator.rb/master/schematic.png)

-3. Plug in your Arduino, upload du.ino to it and run ``ruby example.rb``.
+3. Plug in your Arduino, upload du.ino to it.

+4. Bundle and run ``ruby example.rb``.

 ----
 ## Thanks